seegg/Barebone-state-management/README.md

 When defining `actions` the first param is the state, any additional param can be included for passing in additional data when the `action` is called.
-After the store is created the state param for actions is hidden and only the user defined ones are exposed.
-See below for async actions.
+After the store is created the default params are hidden and only the user defined ones will be exposed.

 When updating a state, a new state must be returned instead of mutating the existing one.

-To use type with TS, just defined them as needed when creating the store.
+To use types with TS, just defined them as needed when creating the store.

 ```ts
 import {createStore} from './barebone'